HISMalawi/BHT-EMR-API/README.md

 #### Database

 The API uses an [Openmrs 1.7](https://openmrs.org/2010/11/openmrs-1-7-now-available/) compatible database as a base for its own database.
-Grab the schema and initialise your database.
-If you have an ART database schema dump available you can (should) use that.
+If you have an ART database dump available you can (and should) use that.
 The API was designed to hook into an already existing database.

 Copy the configuration file from `config/database.yml.example` to